Air Berlin: 2007–2012: Takeovers, expansion and new alliances

 In July 2010, it was also announced that Air Berlin would join Oneworld, the global airline alliance.
 In preparation for joining the alliance, Air Berlin made codeshare agreements with Finnair and American Airlines starting with the 2010/2011 winter schedule.
+Air Berlin planned to operate an airline hub at Berlin Brandenburg Airport together with its Oneworld partners from the originally planned opening in 2012.
+The delayed opening of the new airport made it difficult to operate a hub, as the infrastructure at Tegel was not designed for a hub.

 Air Berlin founded Follow Me Entertainment GmbH in September 2010 as a joint venture with kick-media ag.
 This joint-venture company markets image and sound media, books, games as well as events, concerts, tournaments and sponsoring.

 On 1 April 2011 Air Berlin completed the integration of LTU.
 All Air Berlin Group technical services were consolidated in a new company called airberlin technik GmbH.
 It also added new routes, more frequent flights and additional long-haul flights from Düsseldorf.
 On 15 June 2011, Air Berlin and British Airways reached a codeshare agreement covering some flights within Europe, starting from 5 July 2011.
 The agreement applied to flights to over 40 European destinations served by the two airlines.
 CEO Joachim Hunold resigned from his position on 1 September 2011 and was succeeded by the former CEO of Deutsche Bahn AG, Hartmut Mehdorn, who led the company on an interim basis until January 2013.

 In November 2011 Air Berlin and Pegasus Airlines (Turkey's largest private airline) launched Air Berlin Turkey, aiming at the charter market between Germany and Turkey.
 Pegasus Airlines is 16.5% owned by ESAS Holding AS.
 The new airline was absorbed into Pegasus Airlines on 31 March 2013.
 In the third quarter of 2011, the turnover of the company amounted to 1.4 billion euros, an increase of 11%.
-However, operating profit decreased by almost to 50%, around 97 million euros.
+However, operating profit decreased by almost 50% to around 97 million euros.
 As a result, a new bond to raise additional capital was issued.
 In November 2011 Air Berlin took over the remaining 50.1% stake in NIKI as repayment of a loan and became its sole owner.
 The brand name was retained and Niki Lauda was given a position on the board of Air Berlin.

-Air Berlin announced on 19 December 2011 that the Abu Dhabi airline Etihad Airways had increased its share of Air Berlin from 2.99% to 29.1%, for a sum of 73 million euros, making Etihad the company's largest shareholder.
+Air Berlin announced on 19 December 2011 that Etihad Airways had increased its share of Air Berlin from 2.99% to 29.1%, for a sum of 73 million euros, making Etihad the company's largest shareholder.
 The deal supplied more cash to Air Berlin, and provided Etihad access to Air Berlin's European network.